Carlos Mortenson – First Ever to Win both the WSOP & WPT Championships

-He had a bankroll of $10,000.
-He decided not to bring it all.
-Instead, he only took $2800 with him to America.
-Carlos Mortenson quickly lost over half of his money on the first day.
-He went back and played it up to a profit of $10,000.
+He had a bankroll of $10,000. but decided not to bring it all.
+Instead, he only took $2,800 with him to America.
+Carlos quickly lost over half of his money on the first day, but he persevered and returned to play it up to a profit of $10,000.
 However, he could only spend three months in the states on his visa and so had to go back to Spain.

 In the 1990’s, Carlos Mortenson came to the US from Spain to play poker.
-By 2001, he had won the WSOP main event for a prize of $1.5 million and his first WSOP bracelet.
+By 2001, he had won the ultimate prize in poker, the 2001 WSOP Main Event title and along with it a prize of $1.5 million and his first coveted WSOP bracelet.
 This victory came only after wearing down a field of seasoned veterans in an 8-hour final table session.

 Carlos did not speak or understand any English when he arrived in the US.
 What he did understand, though, was the facial expressions and body language of the players he was up against.
 He could work out their cards without understanding their words.

 In 2003, he won his second WSOP bracelet in a $5,000 Limit Hold ‘em event.
-He followed that up in 2004 with the WPT’s Doyle Brunson North American Poker Championship where he cashed $1 million.
+He followed that up in 2004 with the WPT’s Doyle Brunson North American Poker Championship where he took home another $1 million pay day.

 2006 brought Carlos to three final tables at the WSOP.
 He finished 9th in two No Limit Hold ‘em events at over $70,000 each.
 He also placed second in the Razz tournament for almost $95,000.

-In April 2007, he entered and won the season five WPT Championship event.
-The money was over $3.97 million for Carlos Mortenson.
+In April 2007, he entered and won the season five WPT Championship event and along with it a prize of over $3.97 million.
 It also made him the first player to ever win both the WSOP and the WPT world championship events.

-Nicknamed “The Matador,” Carlos Mortenson seems aggressive and even crazy at times.
-He plays loose, bluffs, and loves to see how he can stack his chips.
+Nicknamed “The Matador”, Carlos Mortenson seems aggressive and even crazy at times.
+He plays loose, bluffs, and is famous for coming up with crazy and imaginative ways to stack his chips.